Showing top 0 results 0 results found

 This is the non-cheesy Valentine’s Day article you’ve been looking for.
 This is the V-day special you won’t be ashamed to read at work, but which made me cover my screen during research.
 All that for a good cause though, as today we will see how all the love advice we are served translates to the business world.
 Because what love is more important than the love your customers feel for your product?

 When you search for love advice and relationship tips (of course you never do, but if you did), you might be surprised with the results.
-It seems they’ve evolved since I was a teenager, when interns at magazines repeatedly published the same old cliches.
+It seems they’ve evolved since I was a child, when interns at magazines repeatedly published the same old cliches.

 Nowadays you can find relationship specialists and psychotherapists who write about the subject without those old one-dimensional platitudes.
 But instead they serve you overblown statements about self-love and inner purpose.
 Or worse, they mix in corporate ideas like scheduling relationship one-to-ones every week and using the Pomodoro time management technique for lover’s quarrels.